calebS24/Skin-Cancer-Classification/README.md

 # Capstone Project - CSE445 2024

 Welcome to the Capstone Project repository for CSE445 2024.
 This project focuses on classifying skin lesions using deep learning techniques.
-We are utilizing the HAM10000 dataset and implementing various machine learning algorithms such as Convolutional Neural Networks (CNN), K-Nearest Neighbors (KNN), Random Forest, and Decision Tree.
+We are utilizing the HAM10000 dataset and implementing various machine learning algorithms such as Convolutional Neural Networks (CNN), K-Nearest Neighbors (KNN), Random Forest, and Decision Tree algorithms.

 ## Table of Contents